-Fortunately, having your teeth professionally whitened is a simple, pain-free process.
+Fortunately, your South Vancouver teeth whitening professionals can have your teeth professionally whitened in a simple, pain-free process.
 Your dentist uses a stronger hydrogen or carbamide peroxide solution than you’ll find in any at-home whitening strips.
 While effective, the maximum-strength treatments do come with risks if applied incorrectly or left on for too long, which is why they’re only available to professionals.

 During the whitening treatment, the peroxide gel breaks up the stain and leaves you with a whiter, brighter smile.

 Teeth stain or yellow for various reasons.
 Over time, your tooth enamel thins and makes it easier for the yellowish dentin level underneath to show through.
-That’s why you may notice yellowing with age even if you avoid other common culprits.
+That is why you may notice yellowing with age even if you avoid other common culprits.